nielslange/smntcs-google-webmaster-tools/readme.txt

 = Why do I need Google Webmaster Tools in first place? =

-Google Webmaster Tools enables webmasters to detect indexing issues, e.g. if the Google Bot cannot access the page or if missing pages occur in the search index.
+Google Webmaster Tools enables web masters to detect indexing issues, e.g. if the Google Bot cannot access the page or if missing pages occur in the search index.

 = How do I add Google Webmaster Tools to my page? =